 So how does one get beyond superficial faith to build a real relationship with Jesus Christ?
 I think that there are three blocks that have to be removed to make way for spiritual growth.

 • The first block is, “I’m not sure that God exists and is truly present.”

 • The second block is, “I’m not sure if Jesus exists and is present.”

 • The third block is, “I’m not sure if I’ll ever be worthy of the love of Christ or of his guidance.”

-There is so much to be said about each of these blocks, let me focus mainly on the first one for now and address the other two at a later time.
+There is so much to be said about how to strengthen your faith by acting against each of these blocks.
+Let me focus mainly on the first one for now and address the other two at a later time.

 Religious skeptics argue that there is simply no real evidence for God, or at least none that can hold to rational scrutiny.
 As G.K.
 Chesterton observed, every heresy exaggerates a truth.
 In this case, the kernel of truth is that the evidence for God is not absolute.
 You can’t point to some hard, undeniable data that would force people to believe in God.
 There is and will always be an element of choice required for faith.
 We always have the option to doubt God’s existence.
 But it’s wrong to infer that an absence of absolute evidence is the same thing as no evidence.
 The evil one would have us think in that way because he wants us to despair of knowing the truth.
 He would like us to see faith as a leap across an infinite chasm.
 The Catholic position has always been different.